chameleon10712/notes/os.rst

   - disadvantages of these protocols

-    - resource utilization may be low
+    - resource utilization may be low, since resources may be allocated but unused for a long period
     - starvation is possible

       - A process that needs several popular resources may have to wait indefinitely, because at least one of the resources that it needs is always allocated to some other process